Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Recognition can take many forms, such as verbal praise from a manager, public acknowledgment of a job well done, or awards for outstanding performance.
 Rewards can include bonuses, time off, flexible work arrangements, or other incentives that recognize and reinforce desired behaviors.

 An effective R&R program should be designed with the specific needs and preferences of employees in mind.
-It should also be aligned with the organization’s overall goals and values.
-For example, if teamwork is a key value in the organization, then recognition and rewards should be focused on collaborative efforts rather than individual achievements.
+It should also be aligned with the organisation’s overall goals and values.
+For example, if teamwork is a key value in the organisation, then recognition and rewards should be focused on collaborative efforts rather than individual achievements.

 Implementing an R&R program may require some investment of time and resources, but it can have significant benefits in terms of improving employee morale and productivity.